azomshahriar/CodeAndSystemReviewCheckList/README.md

 # Design Pattern:
-SOLID
+- SOLID
-DRY
+- DRY
-KISS
+- KISS
-Creational Pattern(Singleton,Factory,Builder,Adapter)
+- Creational Pattern(Singleton,Factory,Builder,Adapter)
-Behavioral Pattern(Strategy,Chain Responsibility,Observer)
+- Behavioral Pattern(Strategy,Chain Responsibility,Observer)

 # Scalability:
-Can system easily scalable
+- Can system easily scalable
-Is your service elastic
+- Is your service elastic
-Use stateless service for horizontal scalability.
+- Use stateless service for horizontal scalability.
-DB Sharding
+- DB Sharding
-DB Partition
+- DB Partition
-DB replication
+- DB replication
-Use read replica to independent read operation
+- Use read replica to independent read operation
-Cache high read and low write operation
+- Cache high read and low write operation
-Check and monitor DB read and write query ration.
+- Check and monitor DB read and write query ration.
-Use fail first and circuit breaker mechanism
-Network call overhead (use socket pool or grpc)
+- Use fail first and circuit breaker mechanism -Network call overhead (use socket pool or grpc)
-Check alway DB network call round trip.
+- Check alway DB network call round trip.
 Alway try to reduce it.
-Did you address c10K problem for network communication?
+- Did you address c10K problem for network communication?

 # Reliability & Availability:
-Handle Timeout
+- Handle Timeout
-Implement Circuit Breaker Pattern
+- Implement Circuit Breaker Pattern
-Implement Bulkhead pattern
+- Implement Bulkhead pattern
-Implement idempotent operation
+- Implement idempotent operation
-Maintainability & Testability:
+- Maintainability & Testability:
-How much test coverage
+- How much test coverage
-Unit, Integration and System Testing
+- Unit, Integration and System Testing
-Proper CI/CD pipeline
+- Proper CI/CD pipeline
-Any option for canary deployment
+- Any option for canary deployment

 # Monitoring:
-Can you monitor your system health and resources?
+- Can you monitor your system health and resources?
-Can you monitor your business performance?
+- Can you monitor your business performance?
-Domain:
+# Domain:
-Business Logic implemented properly at code base Service properly isolated against domain and bounded context.
+- Business Logic implemented properly at code base
+- Service properly isolated against domain and bounded context.
-Try to follow domain driven design.
+- Try to follow domain driven design.

 # PCI DSS:(For FinTech):
-12 requirements:
+- 12 requirements:
-Install and maintain a firewall configuration to protect cardholder data Do not use vendor-supplied defaults for system passwords and other security parameters Protect stored cardholder data
+- Install and maintain a firewall configuration to protect cardholder data
+- Do not use vendor-supplied defaults for system passwords and other security parameters
+- Protect stored cardholder data
-Encrypt transmission of cardholder data across open, public networks Use and regularly update anti-virus software or programs Develop and maintain secure systems and applications Restrict access to cardholder data by business need to know Assign a unique ID to each person with computer access Restrict physical access to cardholder data
+- Encrypt transmission of cardholder data across open, public networks
+- Use and regularly update anti-virus software or programs
+- Develop and maintain secure systems and applications
+- Restrict access to cardholder data by business need to know
+- Assign a unique ID to each person with computer access
+- Restrict physical access to cardholder data
-Track and monitor all access to network resources and cardholder data Regularly test security systems and processes
+- Track and monitor all access to network resources and cardholder data
+- Regularly test security systems and processes
-Maintain a policy that addresses information security for all personnel
+- Maintain a policy that addresses information security for all personnel

 # API Design: